Mastering shares and indices

 Instead, most traders see the S&P as a broad metric of the US economy.
 If the United States is in a period of growth, the S&P usually grows too.
 In times of recession, it will shrink.

 Some shares will have an outsize impact on the overall index, though.
 Thanks to its capitalisation-weighted model, the ten biggest US companies make up around a quarter of its total value.
-The FAAMG stocks – Facebook, Apple, Amazon, Microsoft and Google (listed as Alphabet) – alone are responsible for some 20% of the S&P's movement.
+The FAAMG stocks – Facebook (now Meta), Apple, Amazon, Microsoft and Google (listed as Alphabet) – alone are responsible for some 20% of the S&P's movement.

 So despite not being a tech-focused index, anything that will benefit or harm the world's biggest technology companies will likely do the same to the S&P 500.